 There are four steps you need to take to create the right plan.
 The time it takes to work through them is worth it.
 Taking time to develop the right plan prevents you from wasting time doing the wrong things.

 If you are focused on doing more on Facebook or starting an enewsletter, stop.
 Diving into tactics without a plan sets you up for failure.
-Take time to develop a plan, but following these steps:
+Take time to develop a plan, by following these steps:

 Gather the information needed to develop a marketing plan for your business.
 Define your goal and how you will know if you get there.
 Talk to key stakeholders, including internal staff, partners, and customers.
 Take a look at what you are doing now and decide what’s working and what’s not.